 Your very first reaction might be, “We need to exterminate these bats!”, however let me tell you: dealing with a bat problem like a parasite control problem is a huge mistake.
 These animals are not ants or termites.
 It is illegal to eliminate a bat like they are.

-Bats are protected in most parts of the country, so see to it you make use of a specialist when taking care of a bat issue.
+Bats are protected in most parts of the country, so see to it you make use of a specialist when removing a bat issue.

-The absolute ideal means to do away with bats is via an approach called exclusion.
+The absolute ideal means of wildlife removal, bats is via an approach called exclusion.
 Instead of trying to draw a bat into a trap, the most intelligent thing to do is force it to leave (which they will certainly do in the evening to go hunt) and never allow it back in!
 Sound crazy?

 Here’s just how we deal with a bat exclusion job: